 Jeff Bezos, the founder of Amazon, also has the traits of an autocratic leader.

-For example, Bezos is known to be very down-to-earth and involved in Amazon’s day-to-day operations.
-As famous autocratic leader, he is described as a micromanager, often questioning his employees’ decisions and pushing them to meet high standards.
+For example, Bezos is known to be very down-to-earth and involved in Amazon's day-to-day operations.
+As a famous autocratic leader, he is described as a micromanager, often questioning his employees' decisions and pushing them to meet high standards.
 Also, he is known for making unilateral decisions without consulting his team.

 Despite this, Bezos built Amazon into one of the most successful companies in the world by thinking long-term and being willing to take risks.